-Your bokashi pre-compost should have a sweet-pickling; a cross between pickled vegetables and home-brew beer.
-The smell should not be unpleasant and/or overpowering.
+Your bokashi pre-compost should have a sweet and sour pickle-like odor; a cross between pickled vegetables and home-brew beer.
+The smell should not be unpleasant or overpowering.
 This is the most common sign that your bokashi fermentation has been successful.

 If your bokashi kitchen composter smells putrid and rotten, then something has gone wrong.
 Find out what may have happened and tips for preventing this happening again in our troubleshooting post.

 Probably one of the first signs you’ll see of a successful bokashi bin is bokashi compost tea from your kitchen composter.
 You will typically start to see some tea within the first week of putting in your food scraps.
 BUT the amount of compost tea and the time it takes to be produced, will vary depending on the amount and type of food scraps that you add to the bin.

 If you don’t see any bokashi tea, you may still have a successful bin.

 White mold and fungus on the top of your food scraps is a sign that the bokashi microbes are thriving and multiplying in your bin.
 Blue/black or green mold are a sure sign of a failed batch of pre-compost.